-What we want you to show us in your entry in the Golden Needle Awards (only one entry per EGA member) is how your work depicts the theme “stitch party”.
+What we want you to show us in your entry in the Golden Needle Awards (only one entry per EGA member) is how your work depicts the theme “preserving”.

-Your finished piece, which has been completed within the last two years, may be an original, adaptation or a non-original piece – and remember there is a special award for an EGA class piece.
+Your finished piece, which has been completed within the last 5 years, may be an original, adaptation or a non-original piece – and remember there is a special ribbon for an EGA class piece.

 -Ellie Ames, National Education Exhibit Chair

 All entries will be judged by EGA judges based on the judging criteria shown below.
 Ribbons will be awarded in the areas of Canvas, Counted Thread, Surface Embroidery and Beading.

 Judges’ Choice, Best of Show, Viewers’ Choice, Best depiction of Theme, Best EGA class (any EGA class: on-line, GCC, ICC, Seminar and/or chapter sponsored class/course)

 Criteria used for Judging

 The judges will be looking at several different criteria in determining first, second and third place ribbons in each category.
 We will use EGA definitions for the terms of adaptation and non-original.
 The judging criteria is below.